 Stephen King serves as chief operating officer for American Bible Society.
 Steve works across functional lines to integrate and coordinate operations and strategy and is responsible for the success of all operations related to the internal systems.

 Before joining the Bible Society, Steve worked as a consultant, providing leadership training and advisory services for clients in various sectors: finance, law, entertainment and nonprofit organizations.
 Previously, Steve worked in the securities industry for 25 years and was a senior vice president with EF Hutton and a senior director with Barclays Bank.

 Steve is a graduate of Brooklyn College with a bachelor of science in psychology and management.
 He served as board president for Services For the Underserved, chairman of the Securities Industry Association, HR Committee and also served as a member of New Jersey Human Resources Planning Society.
 Steve resides in New Jersey with his wife and two sons.

 Julie is a seasoned finance executive with a well-rounded skill set in accounting, operations, internal controls, systems and treasury functions.
-Before joining American Bible Society, Julia was an auditor of financial services and not-for-profit clients and then assumed leadership roles in finance as a controller and later CFO of brokerage firms.
-She was a managing member of and CFO/COO of a regulated investment advisor with assets under management of over $1.2 billion.
+Before joining American Bible Society, she was an auditor of financial services and not-for-profit entities and then assumed leadership roles as a controller and then CFO of brokerage firms.
+She was a managing member and CFO/COO of a regulated investment advisor with assets under management of over $1.2 billion.
 She served as CFO/Treasurer and Director of Corporate Socially Responsible Investing with a nationwide church benefits organization.